IS303-Steffen/p01-pokemon-battle/README.md

 ## Optional Fun
 If you want to add some extra fun to your project for absolutely no extra points:
-- add `import optional_fun` into your `p1_pokemon_battle.py` file
+- add `import optional_fun` into your `p01_pokemon_battle.py` file
 - call `optional_fun.battle_music()` at the start of the `pokemon_battle` function
 - call `optional_fun.attack_sfx()` at the start of the `attack` function
 - call `optional_fun.heal_sfx()` at the start of the `heal` function
 - call `optional_fun.victory_music()` at the end of the `pokemon_battle` function after the message about who won and who lost.
 You might need to call it twice depending on how you wrote your code.

-## Grading Rubric:
+## Rubric:
-See Rubric.md.
+Remember there are no automated tests for projects.
+See RUBRIC.md.
 Remember to right click and select "Open Preview" to view the file in a nice format.
-The TAs will update this file with your grade when they are done grading your submission.
+The TAs will update this file with your grade and any comments they have when they are done grading your submission.

 ## Example Output: